Electronic signatures are an essential tool for modern businesses.

 As you might expect from the name, Signeasy prides itself on having a simple, easy-to-use interface that works exceptionally well on any device.

-More recently, the company has also begun to incorporate the use of AI tools into the platform as a way to accelerate contract workflows while minimizing risk and ensuring compliance.
+They also incorporate AI tools to accelerate contract workflows while minimizing risk and ensuring compliance.

 While these tools aren’t foolproof, they’re a preview of a more holistic focus on document management and contract negotiation — features that you’re unlikely to see in DocuSign’s standard e-signing tool.